-Approximately 18,000 customer accounts, representing approximately 22% of the customers participating in the Nebraska Choice Gas Program, selected ACE for the 2018-2019 Program Year.
+For the 2019-2020 Program Year, approximately 16,600 customer accounts, representing approximately 21% of customers participating in the Nebraska Choice Gas program, selected ACE.
+Approximately 18,000 customer accounts, representing approximately 22% of the customers, selected ACE for the 2018-2019 Program Year.
 For the 2017-2018 Program Year, approximately 18,100 customer accounts, representing approximately 23% of participating customers, selected ACE.
-Approximately 18,200 customer accounts, representing approximately 23% of participating customers selected ACE for the 2016-2017 Program Year.

 ACE is the only natural gas supplier that has participated in the Nebraska Choice Gas Program every year since its inception in 1998.
 While having multiple natural gas suppliers in the Nebraska Choice Gas Program helps achieve ACE's goal of fostering competition amongst natural gas suppliers resulting in competitive natural gas prices during the annual selection period, that achievement has the potential to have a negative effect on the number of customer accounts selecting ACE.
-Six natural gas suppliers participated in the Nebraska Choice Gas Program for the 2018-2019, 2017-2018, and 2016-2017 Program Years.
+Six natural gas suppliers participated in the Nebraska Choice Gas Program for the 2019-2020, 2018-2019, and 2017-2018 Program Years.